Why I don't agree with Luxury Design

 Well, at the moment, I am doing an online course about colour in interior design (because why not and because I always love learning more about this field of study).
 At one point, we received a number of examples that showed us the use colour in interiors.
 98% of them were exemplifying Luxury designs.
 Again, there is nothing wrong with that, and even though this isn't my cup of tea, I could see why they were chosen.
 They were very good examples.

 However, I realised while looking at these examples, that I have a problem with Luxury design.
-It's not because I don't really like it, but because I think that what the style promotes is not completely fair in relations to the rest of the interior styles.
+It's not because I don't really like it, it's because I think that what the style promotes is not completely fair in relations to the rest of the interior styles.
 Let me explain why.

 LUXURY (BY ITS DEFINITION) IS A STATE OF GREAT COMFORT, ESPECIALLY WHEN INVOLVING GREAT EXPENSE.